MRP ₹180

 About Bid-HB Syrup

-Take Bid-HB Syrup as advised by your doctor.
-In some cases, you may experience vomiting, nausea, stomach upset or dark coloured stool.
-Most of these side effects of Bid-HB Syrup do not require medical attention and gradually resolve over time.
-However, if the side effects persist or worsen, please consult your doctor.
+In some cases, you may experience nausea, vomiting, stomach upset, constipation, or heartburn.
+Most of these side effects are mild and typically resolve over time.
+However, if they persist or worsen, please consult your doctor.

 Uses of Bid-HB Syrup